omics-datascience/modulector/README.md

 ### Python SDK

-Install the lightweight Python SDK with `pip install modulector-sdk` and import it with `modulector_sdk`.
+Install the lightweight Python SDK with `pip install modulector` and import it with `modulector_sdk`.
 The SDK package is maintained in the [`sdk`](sdk) directory and installs only the client runtime dependencies required to call the Modulector API.

 ```python
 from modulector_sdk import get_mirna_details